Material flow accounts statistics - material footprints

 Material flow indicators in RME compared to EW-MFA indicators

 Direct material input (DMI) and raw material input (RMI) are auxiliary indicators that represent the amount of materials that are available to an economy.
-DMI represents the weight of the material as it enters the economy, either from the environment or because it crosses the EU's borders.
+DMI represents the weight of the material as it enters the economy; either from the environment or because it crosses the EU's borders.
 RMI represents all the material that is directly and indirectly extracted to supply all inputs required for EU production.
-In 2018, at 19.8 tonnes of RME per capita, RMI in the EU was 25.5 % higher than DMI.
+In 2019, at 19.7 tonnes of RME per capita, RMI in the EU was 24 % higher than DMI.

 Source data for tables and graphs

-The RME-based material flow indicators are derived from data on domestic extraction of materials and trade flows in RME.
-Domestic extraction is recorded in the economy-wide material flow accounts (EW-MFA) and represents the physical amount of materials extracted from the environment by a national economy.
-Eurostat collects EW-MFA from the national statistical institutes (NSI) of the EU Member States, Norway, Switzerland and the candidate countries under Regulation (EU) No 691/2011 on European environmental-economic accounts.
+Domestic extraction is recorded in economy-wide material flow accounts (EW-MFA) and represents the physical amount of materials extracted from the environment by a national economy.
+Eurostat collects EW-MFA from the national statistical institutes (NSI) under Regulation (EU) No 691/2011 on European environmental-economic accounts.
 For more details on the material flow accounts data collection, see the reference metadata of the EW-MFA.